Samuele Dalla Bona: Chelsea

 By the time he was 17 years old, he was captain of the under 18 national side, and was signed by Premier League club Chelsea in October 1998.
 Dalla Bona's move to London saw the Italian Football Federation amend the legislation regarding the sale of their young players.

 The young midfielder was brought into the youth and reserve team squads at Chelsea first, gaining a reputation for prolific goalscoring with 16 reserve team goals, winning the club golden boot in 1998–99.
 In the same season, he was voted Chelsea's young player of the year.

 He made his senior team debut for the club against Feyenoord in the Champions League a year later in November 1999.
-The following season, 2000-01, Dalla Bona got an extended run in the side, making 32 appearances in that season and scoring 2 goals.
-He was boosted further by the departure of older midfielders Dennis Wise and Gustavo Poyet in 2001 and some impressive performances.
-In his final season at Chelsea, 2001-02, he contributed 4 more goals in the Premier League, including an injury time winner against Ipswich Town and the third in a 4-0 thrashing of Liverpool.
+The following season, 2000–01, Dalla Bona got an extended run in the side, making 32 appearances in that season and scoring 2 goals.
+He was boosted further by the departure of older midfielders Dennis Wise and Gus Poyet in 2001 and some impressive performances.
+In his final season at Chelsea, 2001–02, he contributed 4 more goals in the Premier League, including an injury time winner against Ipswich Town and the third in a 4-0 thrashing of Liverpool.
 He also played during some of the matches in Chelsea's 2001–02 FA Cup run; the team were eventual runners-up to Arsenal, though Dalla Bona did not play in the final.

 However, Dalla Bona turned down a contract extension, citing his desire to return to Italy, and was placed on the transfer list.
 Consequently, Dalla Bona fell out of favour and was forced to train with the reserves by Chelsea manager Claudio Ranieri.

 A.C.
 Milan

 Dalla Bona had decided to move back to his home nation of Italy.
 Numerous clubs were interested in the player, including his home town club Venezia who had a £5 million offer accepted but Dalla Bona decided his future lay elsewhere and turned down the opportunity.

 He moved to A.C.
-Milan for around £1 million in July 2002, having played 73 games for Chelsea in all competitions and scored 6 goals.
+Milan for around £1 million in July 2002, having played 73 games for Chelsea in all competitions and scored six goals.
 Dalla Bona made his Serie A debut on 6 October 2002 as Milan defeated Torino 6–0.
 During his first season at Milan, he received Champions League and Coppa Italia winners medals along with the rest of the squad.

-Facing competition from a star-studded A.C.
-Milan midfield containing the likes of Gennaro Gattuso, Clarence Seedorf and Andrea Pirlo, Dalla Bona's opportunities at the club were limited and he spent various seasons on loan at different clubs in Italy, the first of which was a year-long loan at Bologna.
-The following season he was loaned to Lecce having made just a handful of appearances for Milan and in 2005 he was loaned to Sampdoria for a season.
+Facing competition from a star-studded Milan midfield containing the likes of Gennaro Gattuso, Clarence Seedorf and Andrea Pirlo, Dalla Bona's opportunities at the club were limited and he spent various seasons on loan at different clubs in Italy, the first of which was a year-long loan at Bologna.
+The following season he was loaned to Lecce having made just a handful of appearances for Milan, and in 2005 he was loaned to Sampdoria for a season.